 - To make the jaggery water:

 - In a small saucepan, on high heat, add the water and jaggery and let the jaggery start melting.
-It will take 7 minutes for the jaggery to fully melt.
-Let the water boil for another 3 minutes for a total of 10 minutes.
-Switch it off.
+It will take 4 to 5 minutes for the jaggery to fully melt.
+Let the water boil for another 2 minutes.
 This should be about 1 to 1 ¼ cup of jaggery water.
-Let it cool till it is warm to the touch about 10-15 minutes.
+Cool the water till it is warm to the touch about 10-15 minutes.

 - In a large bowl, add in the flour and salt and whisk.
 Slowly add in about ¾ cup of the warm jaggery water and start mixing it with the dough.
-Add in 2 tbsp of the oil at this point and knead the dough.
-If there is still dry flour left, add ¼ cup of the warm jaggery water and knead again for 2-3 minutes.
-The dough should be pliable and soft and no flour should be left in the bowl.
+Add 2 tablespoons of the oil at this point and knead the dough.
+If there is still dry flour left, add the remaining jaggery water and knead again for 2-3 minutes until the dough is soft and pliable.
+No flour should be left in the bowl.
+Clean the sides of the bowl with the dough ball.
 The dough should look light brown in color.
-If required add in 2 tbsp of water at a time till the dough is soft and pliable.
-It should not be hard.

-- Add the last tbsp. of vegetable oil and knead the dough for another minute.
+- Add another tablespoon of vegetable oil and knead the dough for another minute.
 You can add another tbsp if you feel the dough is slightly hard, to make it soft.
-Let it rest for 15-20 minutes.
+Rest the dough for 15-20 minutes.

-- In a large dutch oven or a large frying pan, add in the oil for frying the puris halfway up the pan/oven.
-On high heat, heat the oil.
-It will take atleast 7 minutes to heat up the oil.
+- In a large dutch oven or a large frying pan, add the oil for frying the puris about 4 inchdes from the botto of the pan/oven.
+Turn the heat to high.
+It will take atleast 7 minutes to heat the oil.
 Bring it up to a frying temperature of 350 degrees F. To do an oil test, take a tiny bit of the dough between your fingers, and drop it in the hot oil.
 If it comes up immediately and floats you know your oil is ready to fry the puris.

-- Keep a little warm oil in a small bowl on the side of the rolling board.
-Take about 60 gms of the dough, roll it perfectly round between the palm of your hands, dip it slightly in the oil and put it on the rolling board.
-Now press it down with your 2 fore fingers.
-Now start rolling with a rolling pin, in a circular motion to form a round circle, till it is between 7 and 8 inches in diameter.
+- Start rolling with a rolling pin, in a circular motion to form a round circle, till it is about 7 inches in diameter.
 Cut it into 9 pieces with two equi-distant horizontal cuts and two equi-distant vertical cuts in the roti.

-- Best eaten with green moong daal, or teen daal - recipe on my blog; along with a spicy garlic dry chutney.
+- Best eaten with green moong daal, or teen (three lentil )daal - along with a spicy garlic dry chutney.